surmwill/recycler_unity/README.md

 The cycle repeats.

-- `prevState:` the previous state the entry was in
+- `prevState:` the previous state the entry was in.
-- `newState:` the new state the entry is currently in
+- `newState:` the new state the entry is currently in.

 ### RecalculateDimensions
 ```